rmzetti/hover-exec/README.md

 ### Scripts with command execution strings included

-Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `README` for the actual commands):
+Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `README` for the actual command lines used):

-- vm (vm script, with vscode api included in context)
+- js (or vm) --javascript, with vscode api included in context
-- eval (built-in javascript, with vscode api available)
+- eval --javascript via eval, with vscode api available
-- javascript (via node)
+- javascript (or node) --javascript using nodejs
-- html
+- html --html via the default browser
 - powershell
 - bash
 - zsh